15 Best Things to Do in Newtown (CT)

 The property was donated to the state after Anna passed away in the 1970s, and the park was named after Archer’s father, Collis P. Huntington.

-A reminder of the Huntingtons remains in the eye-catching sculptures of bears and wolves that greet you at the entrance.
+A reminder of the Huntingtons remains in the eye-catching sculptures of bears and wolves greeting you at the entrance.

-They also took great care to preserve the untamed character of the land, so you have more than 1,000 acres of field, deep woodland and ponds to discover.
+They also took great care to preserve the untamed character of the land.
+So you have more than 1,000 acres of field, deep woodland and ponds to discover.
+The mountain biking here is some of the best in Connecticut, with many miles of technical single-track trails.

 Rowanwood FarmSource: Rowanwood Farm / facebook